mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 #### Continuous Deployment to Heroku: Demo

-In this section, I started creating the repository [vanilla_deployments](https://github.com/mxagar/vanilla_deployments) and its associated Heroku app.
+In this section, I started creating the repository `vanilla_deployments` and its associated Heroku app (note that I erased the repository later).

 Basic notions of CD in Heroku: